nnhieutrung/NIDS-FedML/pseudocode/ctgan.md

-# CTGAN Generate fakedata in each Client
+# CTGAN Generate fakedata and sync in Client

 ## Process:
 - FOR EACH `label` IN **OUTPUT_LABELS** from the **dataset**: